Vyral/base-template/_posts/2018-07-12-home-values-are-increasing-but-are-they-overinflated.md

 Are home values really overinflated?

-No. Though, April 2018 marked the 74th straight month of year-over-year gains in median home prices, this does not mean that home values are overinflated again.&nbsp;
+No. Though, April 2018 marked the 74th straight month of year-over-year gains in median home prices, this does not mean that home values are overinflated again.

-According to Zillow, “If the housing bubble and bust had not happened, and home values had instead appreciated at a steady pace, the median home value would be higher than its current value.”&nbsp;
+According to Zillow, “If the housing bubble and bust had not happened, and home values had instead appreciated at a steady pace, the median home value would be higher than its current value.”

 {% include pullquote.html %}

 At the 1:17 mark in the video above, you will see a graph that compares the actual existing median home sales price from 2000 to 2017 with where it would be with normal historic appreciation.
-As you can see, **based on historic appreciation levels, we should be very comfortable that current home values are not overinflated.&nbsp;**
+As you can see, **based on historic appreciation levels, we should be very comfortable that current home values are not overinflated. **

 If you have any further questions about this topic or you have any other real estate needs, please feel free to reach out to me.
-I would be glad to help you.&nbsp;
+I would be glad to help you.